Table of Contents

 Read the full review: Waterdrop Water Faucet Filtration System Review

-The PUR FM-3700 faucet water filter is NSF certified to remove up to 99% of lead and other contaminants that are 0.3 microns in size or larger.
+The PUR Advanced Faucet Filtration System is NSF certified to remove up to 99% of lead and other contaminants that are 0.3 microns in size or larger.

 The activated carbon filter capacity is 100 gallons, so it should last 2-3 months before you will need to replace it.

 The filter attaches directly to most kitchen faucets, but in some cases you might need an adapter.
-The system sits vertically and requires virtually no maintenance aside from regular filter changes.
+The system sits horizontally and requires virtually no maintenance aside from regular filter changes.

 - Reduces 70+ contaminants